zecube/SkyVegaNo6_SystemUI_APK/README.md

 ## SkyVegaNo6_SystemUI_Reform
-This is a VEGA NO.6(IM-A860S) SystemUI Modified Version
+This is a VEGA NO.6(IM-A860S) SystemUI Modified Version.

 It was distributed in the SDA community(Sky Development Assistant).

-It was created in 2013 and **"Requires root permission"**
+It was created in 2013 and **"Requires root permission".**

 ---
 * Navigation Bar